One-Week Institute for Grades 3-8 Educators

 From Solar to Polar: Designing Sustainable Solutions

-Spend a week during your summer to “charge” your mind during an energy-themed course designed to help you meet the revised MA Science and Technology/Engineering Standards!
-Visit the Lloyd Center for the Environment, Battleship Cove, and the National Marine Life Center and delve into “hands-on, minds-on” experiences that use a variety of tools, methods, and technologies that will build on your previous knowledge and experience.
-Use your new skills to create exciting inquiry-based energy and climate science activities for your students.
-Explore energy in all its forms.
-Investigate energy systems of the earth and its oceans to help you to better contextualize climate change for your students.
-Examine alternative energy sources as you learn about how technology and engineering have advanced our development and utilization of such sources.
+Our participants spent a week during your summer to “charge” their minds during an energy-themed course designed to help them meet the revised MA Science and Technology/Engineering Standards!
+They visited the Lloyd Center for the Environment, Battleship Cove, and the National Marine Life Center and delved into “hands-on, minds-on” experiences that used a variety of tools, methods, and technologies that built on their previous knowledge and experience.
+They used their new skills to create exciting inquiry-based energy and climate science activities for their students, and explored energy in all its forms.
+Participants investigated energy systems of the earth and its oceans to help them to better contextualize climate change for their students.
+They also examined alternative energy sources as they learned about how technology and engineering have advanced our development and utilization of such sources.

-Experiment with solar panels and motors during inquiry-based activities to experience how solar power works.
-Tour local buildings that have successfully incorporated alternative energy sources as part of green initiatives, build model wind turbines, and discuss how to incorporate simple solar solutions into a classroom curriculum.
-Engage in science and engineering practices; challenge yourself to design an innovative solution to an environmental problem in a group setting.
-Learn more about how energy and climate science fall within the revised 2016 STE Standards, and how you can implement these standards in your own classroom.
-Join us this summer for a week of investigations, hands-on activities, and group discussions and return to your classroom fortified and ready to excite your students about sustainability, technology, engineering and math!
+Teachers experimented with solar panels and motors during inquiry-based activities to experience how solar power works.
+They toured local buildings that have successfully incorporated alternative energy sources as part of green initiatives, built model wind turbines, and discussed how to incorporate simple solar solutions into a classroom curriculum.
+They engaged in science and engineering practices and challenged themselves to design an innovative solution to an environmental problem in a group setting.
+They learned more about how energy and climate science fall within the revised 2016 STE Standards, and how they can implement these standards in their own classrooms.
+Our participants experienced a week of investigations, hands-on activities, and group discussions and will return to their classrooms fortified and ready to excite their students about sustainability, technology, engineering and math!

 Partners: Lloyd Center for the Environment, Battleship Cove, National Marine Life Center

 Course Dates: July 17-21 (8:30 am – 3:30 pm); Half Day Introductory Session June 10;